ZhechengLiao/ZhechengLiao/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-- 🧩 Currently a UCSB second year student major in Data Science and minor in Physics.
+- 🧩 Currently a UCSB second year student major in Data Science and Math and minor in Physics.

 - 🤖 I love Machine Learning and NLP.